oaripay/ebsi-core-services/README.md

 create keyspace ebsi_integration with replication = {'class':'SimpleStrategy','replication_factor':1};
 ```

+For testing purposes put `replication_factor` in 1, because there is only 1 node.
+For production set a bigger number depending on the nodes in the network.

 The api connects with this keyspace and create the tables automatically.

 The api will be accesible at http://localhost:8080